Celebrating female artists: Introducing Emma Dean, musician

 and rambling thoughts, Dean says she boldly reveals all

 to a usually spellbound audience.

-Dr Dream is the part of myself that always wants to analyze
+“ Dr Dream is the part of myself that always wants

-and tell people they’re right or wrong,” she
+to analyze and tell people they’re right or wrong,”

-big black chair, and I’m letting him basically judge
+his big black chair, and I’m letting him basically

-me as I divulge all my confessions that stem from my own
+judge me as I divulge all my confessions that stem from

 Letting rip her anger, insecurities, and complaints about